Unosquare-CoE-JavaScript/alvaro-martinez/testing-react/README.md

 unit testing vs functional testing
 unit: isolated, mock dependencies, test internals

-+ very easy to pinpoint failures
+- very easy to pinpoint failures

-- Further from how user interact with sw
+* Further from how user interact with sw
-- more likely to breack with refactoring
+* more likely to breack with refactoring

 functional: include all relevant units, test behavior

-+ close to how users interact with software
+- close to how users interact with software
-+ robust tests
+- robust tests

-- more difficult ti debug
+* more difficult to debug

+---

+### unit testing functions

+functions separate from components

+- used by several components
+- complex logic

+unit test if

+- complex logi difficult to test via functional tests
+- top many edges cases

+---
+ESlint

+- popular linter
+- keep code consistent , especially for multi-eng projects
+- cath erros in code
+  - using variables before defining
+  - importing from nonexisting file